-Most students buy their textbooks before or during the first week of class e up to 90%\ on textbooks v semester should never meen beninuptcy.
-Get i our money by recting
+Most students buy their textbooks before or during the first week of class

+Save up to 90% on textbooks A new sentence should never mean bankruphcy.
+Get for your money by rening

 How much do students pay for books?

 - The majority of students (66%) reported spending \$100-400 on books, Spring 2016 - Approximately 17% reported paying more than \$400